dfornis/dfornis/content/post/predicting-search-data/index.md

 ---

-One thing this pandemic has been a humbling reminder of is of our inability to make accurate predictions.
 Economic forecasts have proven to be as unreliable as predictions on infection rates.
 Part of the difficulty lies in economics being downstream from the development of the pandemic.
 Higher infection rates leads to lower mobility which leads to lower economic activity.
 In these cases, complexity in modeling doesn't necessarily help.
-My idea for an improvement is to circumnavigate the pandemic predictions in order to make 1-week-ahead forecasts of movement patterns with a novel data source and a simple model.
-The theory has been advocated for as "narrative economics" by Robert Shiller and George Akerlof for some time now.
+My idea is to circumnavigate the pandemic predictions in order to make 1-week-ahead forecasts of movement patterns with a novel data source and a simple model.
+The underlying theory has been advocated for as "narrative economics" by Robert Shiller and George Akerlof for some time now.
 But it has featured as a theme in many works without being mentioned by name, such as in Galbraith's "The Great Crash of 1929" from 1955.
-Tracing its origins takes us back as far as the 1930's when Keynes coined the phrase Animal spirits, meant to capture a characteristic of human behavior beyond what was imagined in the classical models of economics.
+Tracing its origins takes us back as far as the 1930's when Keynes coined the phrase "animal spirits", meant to capture a characteristic of human behavior beyond what was imagined in the classical models of economics.
 The underlying assumption is that economic outcomes, to some extent, is a function of the stories and ideas people spread.
 When these stories reach a wide and receptive audience they turn economic behavior into heard behavior.

 So what would be the utility of predicting changes in movement patterns?
-A sharp drop in movement can easily be categorized as a black swan event for affected parties, whether they are retail stores, public transport companies or government agencies.
+A sharp drop in movement can be categorized as a black swan event for affected parties, whether they are retail stores, public transport companies or government agencies.
 For public transport, even a 1-week-ahead forecast of a sharp drop or increase in commuting could be useful (I would think).

 ## Data
 To capture the narrative component I turned to tried and true Google Trends.
 It's convenient, free and there's a package for R called ```gtrendsR``` which does the API call for you so you don't have to cURL it.
 The data however is a bit wonky, in the sense that Google provides the amount of hits as an index which is calculated in a black box of unpredictable magic, as noted by Shiller in his 2019 book Narrative Economics (but not in those words).